What is the FSC?

 How does the FSC work?

 The FSC oversees third party, voluntary certification of forests.
-The certifications cover all types of situations, including communal and group certifications, natural and semi-natural forests, government owned forests and plantations.
+The certifications cover all types of situations, including community and group certifications, natural and semi-natural forests, government owned forests and plantations.

 The FSC certification also means that the forest has been independently inspected and evaluated for compliance with local laws, respect for indigenous and traditional peoples rights, the health, safety and rights of forest workers, and the provision of a wide range of social benefits.